leonp/thisdaysportion/_links/2020-08-04-galaksija.md

 link-author: Michael Eby
 ---

-This is a charming story of how Yugoslavia bootstrpped its own PC industry – open source, assembled at home, 4kb memory – and established a proto-internet involving DJ transmissions and cassettes.
+This is a charming story of how Yugoslavia bootstrapped its own PC industry – open source, assembled at home, 4kb memory – and established a proto-internet involving DJ transmissions and cassettes.
 You can see why Galaksijas pass hands for thousands of dollars these days, which of course just makes for more melancholia.